Format columns of a data frame

 x A data frame or a vector to be formatted.

-i Row indices where the formatting should be applied.
+• Numeric vector: Row indices where the styling should be applied.
+Can be a single value or a vector.

 j